It’s no secret that traveling drains you. Especially when you are going long distances.

-- Stretch: or perform a light exercise before a long flight.
+Stretch: or perform a light exercise before a long flight.
 This is becoming increasingly popular.
-Some airports including the Denver International airport, are host to mini yoga studios for personal use.
+Some airports, including the Denver International airport, are host to mini yoga studios for personal use.

-- Moisturize (specifically facial): Have you noticed a difference in your skin after landing from a long flight?
+Moisturize (specifically facial): Have you noticed a difference in your skin after landing from a long flight?
 Consider applying a deep moisturizing treatment before your flight to assist in skins hydration.
 These are my favorite moisturizing products.